 Memory, History, and Identity in Europe is a three-credit hour honors seminar, focused on how history has informed identities in Central and Eastern Europe in the last 100 years and how institutions, artists and individuals arrange and change what is remembered and what is forgotten.
-Conducted over four weeks in Germany and Hungary, this program offers participants the opportunity to engage in thoughtful discussion in a small group setting with IU faculty, visit historical sites and hear from expert researchers on weekly excursions, and explore how history leaves a mark on urban spaces and how identity is constituted and expressed in complex ways.
+Conducted over four weeks in Germany, the Czech Republic, and Hungary, this program offers participants the opportunity to engage in thoughtful discussion in a small group setting with IU faculty, visit historical sites and hear from expert researchers on weekly excursions, and explore how history leaves a mark on urban spaces and how identity is constituted and expressed in complex ways.

 Learn more about Memory, History, and Identity in Europe